bruno-lang/bruno-lang.github.io/glossary/index.md

 [domain specific languages](http://en.wikipedia.org/wiki/Domain-specific_language)
-this understanding is more focused on the generality and simplicity of the core languge (such as Lisps) to be able to use it to build a problem specific solution including its _language_ that should be understood as the set of _primitives_ and their semantics everything else is build upon.
-The syntax often is a subset of the originating languge (esepcially for Lisps).
+this understanding is more focused on the generality and simplicity of the core languge (such as Lisps) to be able to use it to build a problem specific solution including its _language_ (the set of _primitives_ and their semantics) the program than will build upon.
+Its syntax often is a subset of the originating language (esepcially for Lisps).

 ### Programming Formalism
 When the field of computing science formed there were two schools of toughts